Bladesight/Bladesight/docs/tutorials/intro_to_btt/ch5/index.md

 We can use the function above to check our previous assumption, that the offset for probes 2, 3, and 4 must be 1.

+!!!!Should the offsets length be equal to the number of probes?

 ``` py linenums="1"
 >>> probe_1_blade_1_AoA = blade_dfs_recombined[0]["AoA_1"].median()
 >>> probe_spacings = np.deg2rad(np.array([0, 19.34, 19.34*2, 19.34*3]))